Around The Mountains Cycle Trail - Tuatara Tours

 Day 3 Te Anau

-Lake Te Anau is the largest lake in the South Island and largest in the country by water volume getting to depths of over 400m.
+Lake Te Anau is the largest in the South Island and, by volume, the deepest in the country—dropping over 400 metres beneath towering peaks.

-Day 4 Te Anau - Mavora Lakes to Walter Peak - Queenstown
+Day 4 Mavora Lakes to Walter Peak - Queenstown

 What’s Included